On vanishing of Kronecker coefficients: Construction of vanishing Kronecker coefficients with partition triples in the Kronecker cone

-The reduction (cf.~Corollary 3 on page 32 in \cite{yu}) maps an instance of MACHINE FLOW to that of RN3DM given by $u_j=l_j$ for $1 \le j \le n$, and $e=y$.
-We assume that the instance of MACHINE FLOW here arises in the reduction from 3-PARTITION to MACHINE FLOW given in (III) above.
-This will ensure that $\sum_j u_j + n(n+1) = ne$ and each $u_i < e-1$, which we require for (V) below to be injective.
+The reduction (Corollary 3 on page 32 in \citealp{yu}) maps an instance of \MachineFlow to that of \RNThreeDM given by $u_j=l_j$ for $1 \le j \le n$, and $e=y$.
+We assume that the instance of \MachineFlow here arises in the reduction from \ThreePartition to \MachineFlow given in~\ref{tkron1crux:iii} above.
+This will ensure that $\sum_j u_j + n(n+1) = ne$ and each $u_i < e-1$, which we require for~\ref{tkron1crux:v} below to be injective.
+It can be checked that this reduction is injective.